secretstartups/handbook/handbook-usage/index.html.md

 - Actively contributes to the handbook.
 - [Everything starts with a merge request](/handbook/communication/#everything-starts-with-a-merge-request)
 - Provides links information from the handbook when answering questions and if the information doesn't exist in the handbook, then the team member adds it.
+- Understands which information is internal-only, but puts all public information in the public handbook.

 **Skills and behaviors of handbook first as a People Leader**:

-- Holds their team and others accountable for being handbook first
+- Holds their team and others accountable for being handbook first.
+- Demonstrates leadership in being public handbook first with all information that is not internal-only.
 - Enables new team members and managers on how to leverage the handbook as a resource.
 - Serves as a role model for what it means to be handbook first.